10 Essential Tools for Managing Cloud Infrastructure

 7. Pulumi

-- Multi-Cloud Support: Deploy and manage resources across various cloud providers using a single codebase.
+- Multi-Cloud Support: Manage resources across providers with one codebase.

 8. Datadog

-Datadog is a comprehensive cloud monitoring platform that provides end-to-end visibility into your infrastructure, applications, and logs.
-It helps teams proactively detect and resolve issues, ensuring optimal performance and availability.
+Datadog is a cloud monitoring platform offering visibility into infrastructure, apps, and logs.

 9. Helm